What is Bluetooth?

 How does Bluetooth technology work?

-Bluetooth Network consists of a Personal Area Network or a piconet which contains a minimum of 2 to maximum of 8 bluetooth peer devices- Usually a single master and upto 7 slaves.
-A master is the device which initiates communication with other devices.
+Bluetooth Network consists of a Personal Area Network or a piconet which contains a minimum of 2 to a maximum of 8 Bluetooth peer devices- Usually a single master and up to 7 slaves.
+A master is a device that initiates communication with other devices.
 The master device governs the communications link and trafﬁc between itself and the slave devices associated with it.
-A slave device is the device that responds to the master device.
-Slave devices are required to synchronize their transmit/receive timing with that of the masters.
+A slave device is a device that responds to the master device.
+Slave devices are required to synchronize they are transmitting/receiving timing with that of the masters.
 In addition, transmissions by slave devices are governed by the master device (i.e., the master device dictates when a slave device may transmit).
 Speciﬁcally, a slave may only begin its transmissions in a time slot immediately following the time slot in which it was addressed by the master, or in a time slot explicitly reserved for use by the slave device.

 Scatternets are created when a device becomes an active member of more than one piconet.
 Essentially, the adjoining device shares its time slots among the different piconets.

 - Core Specifications: It deﬁnes the Bluetooth protocol stack and the requirements for testing and qualiﬁcation of Bluetooth-based products.

 - The proﬁles speciﬁcation: It deﬁnes usage models that provide detailed information about how to use the Bluetooth protocol for various types of applications.

 - Radio: Radio speciﬁes the requirements for radio transmission – including frequency, modulation, and power characteristics – for a Bluetooth transceiver.